thyrexdev/skillzaar/BACKEND_ARCHITECTURE.md

 ### Authentication Flow
 1. A user authenticates via the Auth Service.
 2. A JWT token is issued by the Auth Service.
-3. The Core Service and Chat Service validate the JWT token using helpers from `packages/shared/auth`.
+3. The Core Service, Chat Service, and Admin Service validate the JWT token using helpers from `packages/shared/auth`.
+4. The Admin Service additionally enforces role-based access control, requiring users to have the `ADMIN` role.
-4. A shared secret (JWT_SECRET), provided via environment variables, ensures token compatibility across all services.
+5. A shared secret (JWT_SECRET), provided via environment variables, ensures token compatibility across all services.

 ## Environment Variables
 - Each service can have its own `.env` for local development (e.g., `server/auth-service/.env`).